OptiRTC/optiiot-vendingmachine/FunctionalSpec.md

    - display human readable insufficient funds message on LCD
    - send message for `insFunds`
 - When dispense is triggered and there are sufficient funds:
-   - display `receipt` messaged on LCD
+   - display `receipt` messaged on LCD by sending `setLCD` message
    - send messages for `receipt`, `order`, `refund`,
    - send messages for `curFunds` and `order` (reset their values)
-   - wait 3 seconds and reset LCD to start up display message (message of the day)
+   - wait 3 seconds then reset LCD to start up display message (message of the day)
 - When cancel is triggered:
-   - display `refund` message on LCD
+   - display `refund` messaged on LCD by sending `setLCD` message
    - send message for `cancel` and `refund`
    - send messages for `curFunds` and `order` (reset their values)
    - wait 3 seconds and reset LCD to start up display message (message of the day)